-- Serious lack of courtesy and /or respect;

-- Graffiti of a personal and /or hurtful nature;

-- Stealing;

-- Vandalism / abuse of school property;

-- Misuse of a mobile phone;

-- Misuse of a mobile-phone, digital camera, recording equipment / video /all other ICT equipment; - Committing of a criminal offence in school, on school trips or when wearing school uniform; - Bullying another pupil or a member of staff; - Persistent disruption of other students' learning; - Any behaviour which might be considered socially unacceptable eg. Shouting out, interrupting when some-one else is speaking, being in any way rude/impolite to peers or staff, speaking over others, laughing at others, name-calling
+- Serious lack of courtesy and /or respect; - Graffiti of a personal and /or hurtful nature; - Stealing; - Vandalism / abuse of school property; - Misuse of a mobile phone; - Misuse of a mobile-phone, digital camera, recording equipment / video /all other ICT equipment; - Committing of a criminal offence in school, on school trips or when wearing school uniform; - Bullying another pupil or a member of staff; - Persistent disruption of other students' learning; - Deliberately refusing to follow school regulations surrounding social distancing; - Refusing to wear a face covering when on the school corridors (unless exempt); - Deliberately coughing or spitting at another pupil or member of staff and hence putting them at risk from Covid-19; - Any behaviour which might be considered socially unacceptable e.g. Shouting out, interrupting when some-one else is speaking, being in any way rude/impolite to peers or staff, speaking over others, laughing at others, name-calling.